Gravitational waves from the vacuum decay with LISA: Model-dependent parameters in gravitational wave spectrum

-Figures~\ref{fg:1} and \ref{fg:2} show the numerical results of the bubble collisions.
-The red-colored region has large vacuum energy while the blue-colored region means the low potential energy.
+Figures~\ref{fg:1} and \ref{fg:2} present the numerical results of the bubble collisions.
+The red-colored region indicates large vacuum energy while the blue-colored region represents the region of low potential energy.
 We can consider them as false vacuum and true vacuum regions, respectively.
-As a wall oscillates, the oscillating field amplitudes decrease (upper right), and eventually the wall disappears (lower left).
-As the tension of the shell increases, the initial expansion of the shell becomes slower and slower.
-For the scalar field with gravity case, the field oscillation becomes faster than that of the scalar field without gravity case.
+As the wall oscillates, the oscillating field amplitudes decrease (upper right), and eventually, the wall disappears (lower left).
+As the tension of the shell increases, the initial expansion of the shell gradually slows down.
+For the scalar field with the gravity case, the field oscillation becomes faster than that of the scalar field without the gravity case.

-We also get the velocity of the bubble wall before collision from Figures \ref{fg:1} and \ref{fg:2}.
+We also obtain the velocity of the bubble wall before collision from Figures \ref{fg:1} and \ref{fg:2}.
 We approximately considered the slope of the yellow line and calculated the velocity by

-The numerical result for $v_w$ in different potentials can be seen in Table~\ref{tab:2}.
+The numerical results for $v_w$ in different potentials are presented in Table~\ref{tab:2}.

-The Figure~\ref{fg:v} shows the velocity evolution of the bubble wall for the scalar field and that with the gravity cases.
-From the same set of potential (including $S_{\mathrm{f}}=0.2$ and $V_{\mathrm{f}}=0.00005$), the only scalar case has the faster velocity of the bubble wall than that with gravity case before the bubble collision.
-The abscissa $r$ here is defined by $r= \mathrm{v} +\mathrm{u}$ which could not correspond to the real-time in cosmology.
-Before the collision, the numerical result of velocity shows $v_w=0.867$ around $r=75$ for the scalar field case, while $v_w$ equals to $0.761$ for that case with gravity as shown in Table~\ref{tab:2}.
-The label ``$S$" in the figure means the only scalar field case, while ``$S+G$" we used represents the scalar with gravity case.
-Another information we can confirm from this figure is the case of ``$S+G$" has a later collision time than the only scalar case, and the frequency of oscillation is faster than that in the only scalar case.
+The Figure~\ref{fg:v} presents the velocity evolution of the bubble wall for the scalar field and that with the gravity cases.
+From the same set of potentials (including ${ {\bar \phi}_{\mathrm{f}}=0.2}$ and ${ {\bar V}_{\mathrm{f}}=0.00005}$), the scalar-only case has the faster velocity of the bubble wall than that with gravity case before the bubble collision.
+The abscissa $r$ here is defined by $r= \mathrm{v} +\mathrm{u}$, which could not correspond with real-time in cosmology.
+Before the collision, the numerical result of velocity exhibits $v_w=0.867$ at approximately $r=75$ for the scalar field case, while $v_w$ equals to $0.761$ for the case with gravity, as illustrated in Table~\ref{tab:2}.
+The label ``$S$" in the figure implies the scalar-only field case, while the adopted ``$S+G$" represents the scalar with gravity case.
+Another information we can confirm from this figure is that the case of ``$S+G$" exhibits a later collision time than the scalar-only case, and the frequency of the oscillation is faster than that in the scalar-only case.